Our mission and guiding principals

 Turning the contributions of many into sustenance for all.

-Maine Grains works directly with growers to increase the market for their organic grain crops.
+Maine Grains works directly with growers to increase the market for their organic grain and rotations crops.
 We work with each of our farmers to create transparent, sustainable, and economically viable trade relationships.
 Farmers supplying Maine Grains pledge never to use chemical fertilizers or pesticides on their grain crops and our milling facility is certified organic by the Maine Organic Farmer and Gardeners Association.

 Grains have a central role to play on the farm.